-> We ware seated in Economy Comfort which offers about 10 cm of extra legrom and some extras (amenity kit, noise-cancelling headphones) but is unlike Lufthansa’s or JAL’s it is an enhanced economy product rather than a separate premium cabin.
+We ware seated in Economy Comfort which offers about 10 cm of extra legrom and some extras (amenity kit, noise-cancelling headphones) but unlike Lufthansa’s or JAL’s is more of an enhanced economy product rather than a separate premium cabin.

-Food and beverages on asian routes tend to be better than on transatlantic ones even on European carriers and Finnair is no exception.
+Food and beverages on asian routes tend to be a bit better than on transatlantic ones even on European carriers and Finnair is no exception.

 Lunch service got started with comprehensive offers from the bar trolley that featured typical Finnish blueberry juice and a very nice vodka.